jiwei5518/learngit/readme.txt

-Git is a version control system.
+Git is a distributed ver sion control system.
 Git is free software.